CLARIAH/vocabulary-recommender/README.md

 -----------------------
 ## Configuration files

-**Endpoint Configuration:** The endpoint configuration file `conf.json` is created during the first run of the vocabulary recommender and saved in the project directory.
+The configuration file `conf.json` is created during the first run of the vocabulary recommender and saved in the project directory.

+**Endpoint Configuration:**

 The configuration file has the following format:
 ```json